hamdiitarek/Break-reminder/README.md

 The total number of breaks

                             total_breaks = number of breaks
-Any changes or usege please give my credits.
+Any changes or usage please give me credit.

-                                                            Thank you